 Another technique recently reviewed is of the impact of matrix question order on survey answers.
 This has been published in August 2018 in Quirk’s (USA) Marketing Research Review – Measuring the impact: Is there a list order bias in in online survey matrix questions?

-Other research improvement interests currently reviewed include the benefits of exclusions of people from specific industries from surveys, and strengthened NPS measures.
-It is anticipated those findings will be published later in 2019.
+Other research improvement interests currently reviewed include the benefits of exclusions of people from specific industries from surveys, and happiness, satisfaction, recommendation and NPS measures.
+It is anticipated those findings will be published in 2020.

 Your comments and discussion on these topics are welcome.
 Contact Philip Derham now to find out more.
 Email: firstname.lastname@example.org Telephone: (+61) 0414 543 765.